Jack Palance: Return to the U.S. and Ripley's Believe It or Not!

 In 1980, Jack Palance narrated the documentary The Strongest Man in the World by Canadian filmmaker Halya Kuchmij, about Mike Swistun, a circus strongman who had been a student of Houdini.
 Palance attended the premiere of the film on June 6, 1980, at the Winnipeg Art Gallery.
 He appeared in The Ivory Ape (1980), Without Warning (1980), Hawk the Slayer (1980), and the slasher film, Alone in the Dark (1982).

 In 1982, Palance began hosting a television revival of Ripley's Believe It or Not!.
 The weekly series ran from 1982 to 1986 on the American ABC network.
 The series also starred three different co-hosts from season to season, including Palance's daughter Holly Palance, actress Catherine Shirriff and singer Marie Osmond.
-Ripley's Believe It or Not! was in rerun syndication on the Sci-fi Channel (U.K.) and the Sci-fi Channel (U.S.) during the 1990s.
+Ripley's Believe It or Not! was in rerun syndication on the Sci-fi Channel (UK) and the Sci-fi Channel (U.S.) during the 1990s.
 He appeared in the films Gor and Bagdad Café (both 1987).